bitliner/restful-mongo/README.md

 RESTful MongoDB
 ============================

-Get an HTTP API server in a bunch of minutes.
+Get an HTTP API server in a matter of minutes.

 # Install and setup an express server using restful-mongo